Approximate program for biology standards of the second generation. Laboratory and practical work (1 hour). Electronic manuals on the subject

 General characteristics of the class Reptiles;

-General characteristics of the Birds class;
+General characteristics of the Bird class;

 General characteristics of the class Mammals.

-The way viruses enter the body;
+Ways of viruses entering the body;

-Stages of interaction between the virus and the cell;
+Stages of interaction between virus and cell;

 Prevention measures viral diseases.